How do you become a Pinterest Virtual Assistant?

-As businesses grow, they’re need Pinterest Managers to not just maintain their account, but to bring it to the next level.
+As businesses grow, they need Pinterest Virtual Assistants to not just maintain their account, but to bring it to the next level.

-How do you make $30+/hour as a Pinterest Account Manager?
+How do you make $30+/hour as a Pinterest Virtual Assistant?

 I’m excited to share an interview with Yi Ming Lai, Founder of Insane Freedom.

-Within 3 months of starting her Pinterest account management business, she landed her first client.
+Within 3 months of starting her Pinterest virtual assistant business, she landed her first client.
 2 months later, she was able to quit her part-time job and do this full-time.
 She now makes over $3500/month working 30 hours per week.
 She makes over $30/hour and it’s only getting higher!

-In this interview, she shares how she became a Pinterest Account Manager, how to get clients, a typical day, and other great advice for people looking to become Pinterest Account Managers.
+In this interview, she shares how she became a Pinterest Virtual Assistant, how to get clients, a typical day, and other great advice for people looking to become a Pinterest Virtual Assistant.

 Related Work from Home Articles:

 - Become a Qkids Teacher – no degree required